ragFurlan/concepts/README.md

-# concepts
+# Concepts of Software Engineering

-It is for understand the main concepts of software engineer
+It is for understand the main concepts of software Engineering